ipfs/ipfs/README.md

 * [go-ipfs-util](https://github.com/ipfs/go-ipfs-util) - Common utilities used by go-ipfs and other related go packages.
 * [go-ipld](https://github.com/ipfs/go-ipld) - Implementation of [the IPLD spec](https://github.com/ipfs/specs/tree/master/merkledag/ipld.md) in Go.
 * [go-iprs](https://github.com/ipfs/go-iprs) - Go-ipfs records.
-* [go-libp2p](https://github.com/ipfs/go-libp2p) - libp2p is a networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use.
+* [go-libp2p](https://github.com/libp2p/go-libp2p) - libp2p is a networking stack and library modularized out of The IPFS Project, and bundled separately for other tools to use.
 * [go-log](https://github.com/ipfs/go-log) - A logging library used by go-ipfs.
 * [ipfs-blob-store](https://github.com/ipfs/ipfs-blob-store) - A place to buy blobs.
 * [ipfs.js](https://github.com/ipfs/ipfs.js) - IPFS on the Browser.
 * [js-ipfs-bitswap](https://github.com/ipfs/js-ipfs-bitswap) - JavaScript implementation of the Bitswap 'data exchange' protocol used by IPFS
-* [js-ipfs-blocks](https://github.com/ipfs/js-ipfs-blocks) - JavaScript Implementation of Block and BlockService
+* [js-ipfs-blocks](https://github.com/ipfs/js-ipfs-block-service) - JavaScript Implementation of Block and BlockService
-* [js-ipfs-data-importing](https://github.com/ipfs/js-ipfs-data-importing) - JavaScript implementation of the layout and chunking mechanisms used by IPFS
+* [js-ipfs-data-importing](https://github.com/ipfs/js-ipfs-unixfs-engine) - JavaScript implementation of the layout and chunking mechanisms used by IPFS
 * [js-ipfs-path](https://github.com/ipfs/js-ipfs-path) - Javascript helper functions for IPFS path handling.
 * [js-ipfs-repo](https://github.com/ipfs/js-ipfs-repo) - Implementation of [the IPFS repo spec](https://github.com/ipfs/specs/tree/master/repo) in Javascript.
 * [js-ipfs-unixfs](https://github.com/ipfs/js-ipfs-unixfs) - JavaScript implementation of IPFS' unixfs (a Unix FileSystem representation on top of a MerkleDAG)
 * [js-libp2p-ipfs-browser](https://github.com/ipfs/js-libp2p-ipfs-browser) - libp2p build (module) used in js-ipfs when running it on the browser
 * [js-libp2p-ipfs](https://github.com/ipfs/js-libp2p-ipfs) - libp2p build (module) used in js-ipfs

+## License

+MIT